alexivkin/SARDELKA/README.md

 Backup with data de-duplication using nothing but Bash and Rsync.
 Also does incremental backups and can double as a file integrity monitoring and an intrusion detection tool.

-The main feature is that they allow you to take a **Synthetic Full Backups** with Rsync.
-"Synthetic Full Backup" is a full backup that only takes space required for an incremental backup.
+The main feature is the **synthetic full backups** with Rsync.
+A _synthetic full backup_ is a full backup that takes only the space required for an incremental backup.
 It does so by using hardlinks for any information that did not change.
 Essentially you get the best of both worlds: a full backup, always identical to the source at the time when it was taken, and a backup that consumes only the space required for the changes since the last backup.

 Other awesome features: